Ethnicity of Cleopatra

-The race of Cleopatra VII, the last active Hellenistic ruler of the Macedonian-led Ptolemaic Kingdom of Egypt, has caused some debate in some circles.
-Scholars have concluded that she was largely of Macedonian Greek ancestry (with some Persian), but others have wondered whether she had additional ancestries.
+The ethnicity of Cleopatra VII, the last active Hellenistic ruler of the Macedonian-led Ptolemaic Kingdom of Egypt, has caused debate in some circles.
+There is a general consensus among scholars that she was predominantly of Macedonian ancestry and minorly of Iranian descent (Sogdian and Persian).
+Others, including some scholars and laymen, have speculated whether she may have had additional ancestries.

 For example, the article "Was Cleopatra Black?" was published in Ebony magazine in 2002.
-Mary Lefkowitz, Professor Emerita of Classical Studies at Wellesley College, traces the main origins of the Black Cleopatra claim to the 1946 book by J. A. Rogers called "World's Great Men of Color", although noting that the idea of Cleopatra as black goes back to at least the 19th century.
+Mary Lefkowitz, the professor emerita of Classical Studies at Wellesley College, traces the main origins of the Black Cleopatra claim to the 1946 book by Joel Augustus Rogers called World's Great Men of Color, although noting that the idea of Cleopatra as black goes back to at least the 19th century.
 Lefkowitz refutes Rogers' hypothesis, on various scholarly grounds.
-The black Cleopatra claim was further revived in an essay by afrocentrist John Henrik Clarke, chair of African history at Hunter College, entitled "African Warrior Queens."
-Lefkowitz notes the essay includes the claim that Cleopatra described herself as black in the New Testament's Book of Acts – when in fact Cleopatra had died more than sixty years before the death of Jesus Christ.
+The black Cleopatra claim was further revived in an essay by Afrocentrist author John Henrik Clarke, chair of African history at Hunter College, entitled "African Warrior Queens."
+Lefkowitz notes the essay includes the claim that Cleopatra described herself as black in the New Testament's Book of Acts – when in fact Cleopatra had died more than sixty years before the death of Jesus.
+Some early twentieth century scholars speculated Cleopatra was part Jewish, but this hypothesis did not last into later twentieth century historiography.

-Scholars identify Cleopatra as having been essentially of Greek ancestry with some Persian and Sogdian Iranian ancestry, based on the fact that her Macedonian Greek family (the Ptolemaic dynasty) had intermarried with the Seleucid dynasty.
-Michael Grant states that Cleopatra probably had not a drop of Egyptian blood and that she "would have described herself as Greek."
-Duane W. Roller notes that "there is absolutely no evidence" that Cleopatra was racially black African as claimed by what he dismisses as generally not "credible scholarly sources."